 Lunch is included in the commuter camper fee.
-Residential campers will arrive Sunday afternoon and stay in the campus dorms.
+Residential campers will arrive late Sunday afternoon and stay in the campus dorms.
 All meals and evening transportation are provided.
 There is an additional fee for evening activities (approximately $50).
 Separate residential information is sent in June.

 Register for Summer Camp